-Again, there were rather too many essays which seemed, by the regular inclusion of paragrapheing a necessary balance to work for a good life, to be a response to the general topic area of
+Again, there were rather too many essays which seemed, by the regular inclusion of paragraphs on leisure being a necessary balance to work for a good life, to be a response to the general topic area of "Work and

 Leisure" rather than to the specific title set for this topic.
-If this is a far too regular comment from Examiners every year, it is necessarily so because far too many linguistically able candidates write general seemingly pre-prepared essays, and thus deprive themselves of the opportunity to score high marks.
-This year this title brought a higher than normal incidence of general essays.
+If this is a far too regular comin Examiners every year, it is necessarily so because far too many linguistically able candidates w and seemingly pre-prepared essays, and thus deprive themselves of the opportunity to score high This year this title brought a higher than normal incidence of general essays.

-The intention of the question was to initiate a discussion on the roles of government, the private sector and the individual in providing employment.
-The majority of candidates were quite clear in their response that it was the responsibility of the government to provide jobs for everyone.
+StudentBounty.com The intention of the question was to initiate a discussion on the roles of government, the private sector an the individual in providing employment.
+The majority of candidates were guite clear in their response that it was the responsibility of the government to provide jobs for everyone.
 There were some cogent arguments on the necessity to keep people at work, providing for their families, in employment and off the streets, so not committing crime, and therefore contributing to the greater good of society.
 Many of course recognised that individuals too had their part to play to get educated and be able to make a positive contribution to their own improvement.